-Sessions are normally between 30-45 minutes, however postures can be woven into the day to calm, focus and concentrate, ready for learning or play.
-No planning or experience is required.
+Sessions can range from 5 – 45 minutes, however postures can be woven into the day to calm, focus and concentrate, ready for learning or play.
+No planning or experience is required

-Kids Kitchen is for our aspiring little chefs!
+Cooking Club is for our aspiring little chefs!
 Encouraging children to be involved in the cooking process incorporates many aspects of the EYFS by allowing children to develop their communication and understanding, self esteem and understanding of mathematics along with creating new recipes and experimenting through science and developing valuable life skills.
 Younger children are encouraged to explore different foods and textures and tastes through their senses.
 Babies explore new objects by using their hands and mouth to textures and tastes which they find interesting.
 The older children have the opportunity to engage in more structured cooking activities.
 They can develop an understanding of capacity, weight, counting and scientific changes in foods when heat or cold is added to the equation.
-Each child has their own Kids Kitchen Chef’s hat, which reminds them of food hygiene principals and encourages them to follow step by step recipes.
 Recipes will be planned alongside children’s interest where they can participate in rich first hand experiences.

-The children are encouraged to taste mew foods and develop their independent skills as well as having the opportunity to use child safe tools during the activity.
+The children are encouraged to taste new foods and develop their independent skills as well as having the opportunity to use child safe tools during the activity.
 Some of the food used will come from the children’s vegetable patches which are being built into every garden, teaching the children that food doesn’t just come from a fridge, but grows from or on the ground.
-After a few months, you will be amazed at the gourmet meals your child will be coming home with.

-Encorporating the Reggio Emilia approach, we passionatly believe that children should be outdoors and exploring nature at every opportunity.
+Within the Reggio Emilia approach, we passionately believe that children should be outdoors and exploring nature at every opportunity.
 With the incredibly fortunate location of our nursery, we have a large natural garden for the children to spend their time in.
 The children can embrace nature and the outside with open arms and engage in multiple first hand experiences.
 Nature Folk allows children to see the natural world as an endless resource for their play, where they can use their imagination at all times.
 Introducing children to the natural world come rain no shine and allowing them to engage in a number of activities such as mini beast hunts, making mud pies, searching for fossils or collecting a number of rocks, sticks and leaves to bring back to nursery.
-The children are also involved in planting flowers, fruits and vegetables to care for and watch grow, allowing them to develop a sense of wonder and curiosity for the natural world.
+The children are also involved in planting flowers, fruits and vegetables to care for and watch grow, allowing them to develop an understanding of the world around them and a sense of wonder and curiosity for the natural world.

 Lots of our children come from multi-lingual homes as well as often travel to and from many different countries around the world.
 We want to celebrate these languages and teach others about these amazing places and give them an opportunity to learn new languages too.
 Children are able to learn simple words, phrases, greetings and even numbers and colours from lots of different languages.
 Sessions will be planned alongside World celebrations and National days.
-This also links in with our Kids Kitchen program.
-Practitioners who speak different languages support the planning of the sessions znd deliver sessions within the nurseries.
-Alongside this We have a French Teacher Devyani Finch come in once a week to teach French to our Kindergarten and Pre-School.
+This also links in with our Cooking Club program.
+Practitioners who speak different languages support the planning of the sessions and deliver sessions within the nurseries.